Bangladesh Muslims protest, blocked from march on U.S. embassy

 Police said security around the embassy had been tightened ahead of Friday, the day for weekly Muslim prayers when big crowds can gather.
 Embassy officials were not available for comment.

-For Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterizations have in the past provoked protests across the Muslim world.
+For Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterisations have in the past provoked protests across the Muslim world.

-Clips of the movie, posted on YouTube under several titles including "Innocence of Muslims", portrayed the Prophet engaged in crude and offensive behavior.
+Clips of the movie, posted on YouTube under several titles including "Innocence of Muslims", portrayed the Prophet engaged in crude and offensive behaviour.

 Clips had been posted online for weeks before apparently triggering violent demonstrations.